frickler.net - Die Community für Webmaster

 However, this page is not for those famous costumes - for them, visit costumersguide.com - it's for all the other female costumes in the movie. which, in my opinion, deserve much more attention than they got so far.

-There is one problem with the historical correctness of the costumes, and that is this here:
+There is one problem with the historical correctness of the costumes, which can be verified by looking at this paper from the movie:

 And that's the problem I'm having with this movie - the costumes are mostly wonderful, but they are *extremely* old-fashioned for the time in which the movie is supposed to play.